ryanwebber/ryanwebber.github.io/content/_projects/mandelscope.md

 The tricky part of rendering the Mandelbrot Set is the zooming.
 As you start to zoom in, you rapidly lose precision in the floating point representation of `c`, and the image starts to look like a blurry mess.
-You can keep using larger and larger floating point types, but with most graphics APIs, you'll max out at either 32-bit or 64-bit floating point values.
-Additionally, as you zoom in, you need more and more iterations in order to preserve detail.
+You can keep using larger and larger floating point types, but without specialized graphics hardware, you'll max out at either 32-bit or 64-bit floating point values.
+Additionally, as you zoom in you'll need more and more iterations in order to preserve detail, so you won't get very far on the CPU either.

-People have been rendering the Mandelbrot Set at _ridiculous_ zoom levels.
+Despite this, people have been rendering the Mandelbrot Set at _ridiculous_ zoom levels.
 For some perspective, the observable universe is about 10^62 Planck lengths across.
 It's easy to find videos of people zooming in on the set to a scale of 10^245.
 That's 10^183 times bigger in scale than that of our observable universe.
 It's just nuts.